 - 12mm round bead of your choice (Make sure it is a perfect round shape!)

 There are many ways to make the beaded bezel.
 In this tutorial I want to show you the easiest way.
 Starting with even number of seed beads (the number will depend on the size of your focal bead), make a four row rectangle using even count peyote stitch.
 If you are unfamiliar with peyote stitch, read my tutorial here.

 Then bend the rectangle into a circle and connect the two sides as shown in picture 9 and 10.
-Make sure to pull the thread tight so it fits the pearl nicely.
+Make sure to pull the thread tight so it fits the focal bead nicely.

 The seed beads I am using here for the beaded bezel is:

-- Two rows in the middle: Miyuki 11/0 silver glass bead
+- Two rows in the middle: 11/0 silver seed bead

 - The first and last row: Miyuki 11/0 copper lined crystal bead